- Usage:

 Consistency and WAIT

-Note that WAIT does not make Valkey a strongly consistent store: while synchronous replication is part of a replicated state machine, it is not the only thing needed.
-However in the context of Sentinel or Valkey Cluster failover, WAIT improves the real world data safety.
+does not make Valkey a strongly consistent store: while synchronous replication is part of a replicated state machine, it is not the only thing needed.
+However in the context of Sentinel or Valkey Cluster failover, WAIT

-Specifically if a given write is transferred to one or more replicas, it is more likely (but not guaranteed) that if the master fails, we'll be able to promote, during a failover, a replica that received the write: both Sentinel and Valkey Cluster will do a best-effort attempt to promote the best replica among the set of available replicas.
+Specifically if a given write is transferred to one or more replicas, it is more likely (but not guaranteed) that if the primary fails, we'll be able to promote, during a failover, a replica that received the write: both Sentinel and Valkey Cluster will do a best-effort attempt to promote the best replica among the set of available replicas.

 However this is just a best-effort attempt so it is possible to still lose a write synchronously replicated to multiple replicas.